Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Figures

-{\bf Fig 4:} Intensity asymmetry of the CDW satellite peaks. {\bf{(a-b)}:} The x-ray intensity at $T=30$K, in the $H$-$L$ plane with $K$ (out-of-plane axis) averaged over all integers ($-20\le K\le20$), for the pristine sample [$x=0\%$ in panel(a)] and intercalated sample [$x=2\%$ in panel (b)].
+{\bf Fig 4:} Intensity asymmetry of the CDW satellite peaks. {\bf{(a,b)}:} The x-ray intensity at $T=30$K, in the $H$-$L$ plane with $K$ (out-of-plane axis) averaged over all values ($-20\le K\le20$), for the pristine sample [$x=0\%$ in panel(a)] and intercalated sample [$x=2\%$ in panel (b)].
 Only the intercalated sample shows a diffuse scattering that is asymmetrically distributed between the two satellite peaks, in the form of half diamonds.
-The white horizontal lines across a pair of CDW-1 satellite peaks mark the region along which a line cut is taken and is shown in panels (c-f).
-Line cuts are along $3.5\le L\le4.5$ (r.l.u) with intensity averaged over $H=1\pm 0.02$ (r.l.u) and over all integer values of $K\in[-20,20]$. {\bf{(c-d)}:} Line cut of the intensity $I(L)$ for the pristine sample at 30K (panel c) and 230K $<T_{c1}$ (panel d). {\bf{(e-f)}:} Line cut of the intensity $I(L)$ for the $x=2\%$ intercalated sample at 30K (panel e) and at 110K $<T_{BG1}$ (panel f).
-The asymmetry is clearly visible in the line cuts of the intercalated sample (and absent in the pristine sample) at both the temperatures. {\bf{(g)}:} Two cluster \xtec\ results color coded as red and blue, from the temperature trajectories of the diffuse scattering intensities of the $x=2\%$ intercalated sample.
-Only the temperature trajectories below $T_{BG1}$ are clustered.
-The pixels are colored red (blue) if their intensity trajectory belongs to the red (blue) cluster.
-The asymmetric distribution of red and blue clusters surrounding the CDW satellite peaks (see black arrows for reference) is systematically present in the intercalated sample in the Bragg glass phase, clearly revealing the signature of disorder pinning.
+The white horizontal lines across a pair of CDW-1 satellite peaks mark the region along which a line cut is taken and is shown in panels (c-d). {\bf{(c,d)}:} Line cut intensities $I(L)$ for the pristine (panel c) and 2\% intercalated sample (panel d) at 30K.
+Line cuts are along $3.5\le L\le4.5$ (r.l.u) with intensity averaged over $H\in [0.98,1.02]$ (r.l.u) and $K\in[-20,20]$. {\bf{(e)}:} Asymmetry in diffuse scattering, quantified by the ratio $\alpha=(I_1-I_2)/(I_1+I_2)$ for each satellite pair, where $I_1$ and $I_2$ are the intensities averaged within the upper left arm (red boundary) and the lower right arm (blue boundary) respectively.
+The plot shows the average value of $\alpha$ evaluated for the satellite diffuse diamonds of all the $H$+$L$ = odd Bragg peaks in the reciprocal space spanned by panels (a) and (b). {\bf{(f,g,h)}:} Two cluster \xtec\ results color coded as red and blue, from the temperature trajectories of the diffuse scattering intensities of the $x=2\%$ intercalated sample (f), 2.6\% (g) and 2.9\% (h).
+The asymmetric distribution of red and blue clusters surrounding the CDW satellite peaks is systematically present in the three intercalated samples, clearly revealing the signature of disorder pinning.
 The intensities of the CDW peaks and $H$+$L$ = odd Bragg peaks (white pixels, identified from a prior \xtec \ analysis) are excluded from this two-cluster \xtec, along with the $H$+$L$ = even Bragg peaks removed by a square mask (square white regions).